 Recommended Dishes: For Breakfast, The Challah Bread French Toast with Spiced bourbon butter, fFresh strawberries & wipped cream: The Feelin Groovy Omellette with egg whites, goat cheese, portobello mushrooms, tomatoes, herbs and guacamole. and The All That & A Bag of Chips - iron skillet layered with home fries, boursin cheese, sweet sausage, peppers & onions and poached eggs.
 Side of Kettle chips and fresh fruit

-The Saltwater Cafe is a popular breakfast lunch spot for diners who are looking for creatively prepared food and want to get away from the many traditional pancake & eggs breakfast eateries that populate the Cape May/Wildwood dining scene.
+The Saltwater Cafe is popular breakfast lunch spot for diners who are looking for creatively prepared food and want to get away from the many traditonal pancake & eggs that populate the cape may/wildwood dining scene.

 Saltwater Cafe is located dockside at South Jersey Marina overlooking the water and boats, formerly the home of Dock Mike's.

-The kitchen is run by Chef Rob Guldin, formerly the Chef at the Carriage House Cafe & Tea Room in Cape May.
-Chef Guildin offers a refreshing touch in overseeing the creative preparation of some of Cape May's top breakfast items.
+The kitchen is run by Chef Rob Guldin, formely Chef at the Carriage House Cafe & Tea Room in Cape May. who oversees the creative preparation of of some of Cape May's top breakfast items.

-There is outside dining on the patio overlooking the marina.
+There is outside dining on the patio ovelooking the marina

-During the summer season they are open seven days/week from 7:00AM - 3:00PM
+Open all year with seasonal hours.
+During the summer season they are open seven days/week from May Through October, 8:00am – 3:00pm Daily

 Parking is available on-site with overflow street parking